krxm107/tp/docs/DeveloperGuide.md

 **MSS**

-1. The user issues the `add_club n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS t/TAG1 t/TAG2 ...` command with a valid and unique club name.
+1. The user issues the `add_club n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS t/TAG1 t/TAG2 ...` command with a valid and distinct club name.
 Note that there can be any number of tags, including 0.
 2. The address book app creates the new club and displays a success message: "New club added: NAME; Phone: PHONE_NUMBER; Email: EMAIL; Address: ADDRESS; Tags: \[TAG1\]\[TAG2\]...".

     Use case ends.